AjjMC/ajjgui/README.md

 ## Running Commands and Accessing Data

 Each of the above widgets, excluding the the *placeholder*, can be made to run commands or functions when clicked.
 This is done by specifying a command in the ``ajjgui.Command`` NBT tag.
 This command is executed by an external command block instead of the player themselves.
-The ``"ajjgui.user"`` tag can be used to target the player triggering the widget.
-In this way, it is also possible to access the count, page, slot and state values of the selected widget, stored respectively in the ``ajjgui.count``, ``ajjgui.page``, ``ajjgui.slot`` and ``ajjgui.state`` scores of that player.
+The ``"ajjgui.user"`` scoreboard tag can be used to target the player triggering the widget.
+In this way, it is also possible to access the count, page, slot and state values of the selected widget, stored respectively in the ``ajjgui.count``, ``ajjgui.page``, ``ajjgui.slot`` and ``ajjgui.state`` scores of this player.
 Any items added or removed from an *itemslot* are accessible from the ``In`` and ``Out`` NBT tags respectively in the ``ajjgui:itemslot`` data storage.
 Likewise, any items added to an *itembin* are accessible from the ``In`` NBT tag in the ``ajjgui:itembin`` data storage.

 ### Examples